 (a) Members of a current resident's family; [or](b) An individual appointed by a current resident[, or if the resident is incapable of appointing an individual, an] ; or

-individual appointed by the resident's familyResident Councils.
+(c) An individual appointed by the resident's family, if the resident is incapable of appointing an individual.

+(3) The program shall provide privacy for meetings of the family council.

+(4) Staff members may attend a meeting only if requested by the family council.

+(5) The program shall consider the council’s recommendations and grievances and attempt to accommodate those recommendations and grievances that affect resident care and life in the facility.

+(6) The program shall respond in writing to the family council when it has received written requests or grievances from the council.

+C. Resident Councils.

-(1) If [an assisted living] a program has a resident council, the [assisted living] program shall make reasonable attempts to cooperate with the residents' council.
+(1) If an assisted living program has a resident council, the assisted living program shall make reasonable attempts to cooperate with the residents' council.

 (2) A resident council shall consist of current residents of the assisted living program.

+(3) The program shall provide the council the right to privacy for meetings and, if possible, the space to meet privately.

+(4) Staff members may attend a meeting only if requested by the resident council.

+(5) The program shall consider the council’s recommendations and grievances and attempt to accommodate those recommendations and grievances that affect resident care and life in the facility.

+(6) The program shall respond in writing to the resident council when it has received written requests or grievances from the council.

+10.07.14.14

 .14 Staffing Plan.

-A. Following an analysis of the number of residents that the [assisted living] program intends to serve and the individual needs of each resident, the licensee shall develop a staffing plan that identifies the type and number of staff needed to provide the services required by this chapter.
+A. Following an analysis of the number of residents that the assisted living program intends to serve and the individual needs of each resident, the licensee shall develop a staffing plan that identifies the type and number of staff needed to provide the services required by this chapter.

+B. On-site Staff.

-The staffing plan shall include on-site staff sufficient in number and qualifications to meet the 24-hour scheduled and unscheduled needs of the residents.
-When a resident is in the facility, a staff member shall be present.[C. Awake Overnight Staff.
+(1) The staffing plan shall include on-site staff sufficient in number and qualifications to meet the 24-hour scheduled and unscheduled needs of the residents.

+(2) When a resident is in the facility, a staff member shall be present.

+(3) A staffing schedule shall be maintained on-site which lists the date, shift hours, and identifying name of all staff members scheduled to work.

+[C. Awake Overnight Staff.
 An assisted living program shall provide awake overnight staff when a resident's assessment using the Resident Assessment Tool, as provided in Regulation .21A or .26B of this chapter, indicates that awake overnight staff is required according to instructions on that tool.
 If a physician or assessing nurse, in the physician's or nurse's clinical judgment,

 does not believe that a resident requires awake overnight staff, the physician or assessing nurse shall document the reasons in the area provided in the Resident Assessment Tool.
 The licensee shall retain this documentation in the resident's record.]

+C. The resident’s care needs shall determine the services provided to the resident, in accordance with §D of this regulation, including:

+(1) Awake overnight staff;

+(2) On-site nursing services; and

+(3) The need, amount, and frequency of nursing oversight.

 D. A program shall have staff available to:

 (1) Recognize and accurately describe and define a resident's health condition and identify likely causes and risks associated with the residents' condition;